- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 Am I Eligible for a PhD Loan?

-There are several requirements you must meet to be eligible for a PhD loan.
-These are summarised below into two categories – those that make you eligible and those that make you ineligible for a PhD loan.
+There are several requirements you must meet to be an eligible student for a PhD loan, such as your residency status.
+The eligibility criteria are summarised below into two categories – those that make you eligible and those that make you ineligible for a PhD loan.

 Requirements That Make You Eligible:

-- Be a UK or EU national and ordinarily a resident of England or Wales.
+- Be a UK or Irish citizen or have settled or pre-settled status under the EU Settlement Scheme, and ordinarily a resident of England or Wales.